“Quaint, cosy, nautical-themed hotel with a privileged position in Stockholm’s old town”

 - Wander around Gamla Stan, admiring the splendid 17th-century architecture.
 Kungliga Slottet is the imposing royal palace.
 Nearby, the impressive Storkyrkan is the scene of royal weddings and coronations, near the charming market square of Stortorget.
 The German church Tyska Kyrkan is also worth a peek

 - Galleries and museums.
-The must-see is the stunning Vasamuseet, on the pretty leafy island of Djurgården, open daily.
-This exemplary museum presents the magnificent Vasa, built in 1628, and sunk on her maiden voyage just a few hundred metres from port.
-Walk around the ship on several levels, see fascinating exhibits on shipbuilding and Swedish life and how the ship’s design proved fatal.
-Design enthusiasts will be thrilled by the survey of 20th Century Swedish design in the Nationalmuseet together with some beautiful Swedish paintings and a fine collection of Rembrandt portraits.
+The must-see is the stunning Vasamuseet, which presents the magnificent Vasa, built in 1628 and sunk on her maiden voyage just a few hundred metres from port.
+Design enthusiasts will love Nationalmuseet, which showcases 20th Century Swedish design together with some beautiful Swedish paintings and a fine collection of Rembrandt portraits.
 Head for the Moderna Museet for Swedish modern art, along with some superb Rauschenbergs and Warhols, and outdoor sculptures by Niki de Saint Phalle

 - Stockholm’s many beautiful waterfront buildings are best appreciated from the water.
-Boat trips with the excellent Stockholm Sightseeing leave regularly from the quayside outside the Grand Hotel - make sure you buy your ticket at least an hour ahead of sailing times as they sell out, even in winter.
-The 1hr 15minute trip gives you an informative introduction to the city and some of the outlying islands
+Boat trips with Stockholm Sightseeing leave regularly from the quayside outside the Grand Hotel - make sure you buy your ticket at least an hour ahead of sailing times as they sell out, even in winter

 Activities on site or nearby include: